What are the Court's hours?

 If you have not yet been fingerprinted, follow the instructions on the order.

-I missed my PSI or Alcohol Evaluation.
+I missed my PSI or Substance Abuse Evaluation.
 What do I do now?

 You are still required to appear in court on your sentencing date.
 At that time, the Judge will address the situation.

 How much money should I bring to my court date?